-Riders will be able to move up to faster groups as their fitness and skills improve.
-The distance progression culminates in a “century” ride shortly before STP.
+Riders will be able to move up to faster groups if their fitness and skills improve a little faster than the others in their group.
+The distance progression culminates in a century ride shortly before STP.
 After the last CTS ride, we celebrate the times we’ve spent together and how far we’ve all come with an outdoor party.

 We ride once a week, so we strongly recommend augmenting CTS by following the CTS Training Program on your own.
 This comprehensive training plan will have you ready to ride and have fun on your selected major ride.
 The Cascade Free Group Rides calendar has additional riding opportunities during the week.
 Another great way to get more miles in is to commute to work on your bike.
-Look for plenty of resources during the month of May – Bike Everywhere Month.
+Look for plenty of resources during Bike Everywhere Month in May.

 People younger than 18 can register for CTS, but must be accompanied by their parent, legal guardian or a designated non-custodial guardian in the same pace group.

 CTS begins in late February/early March with orientation and pre-ride seminar/classes.
-The ride series begins in April.
+The ride series begins April 8.